 The Company currently does not have any formal fixed dividend policy.
 The Company may declare a final dividend for shareholders' approval in a general meeting, but no dividend or distribution shall be declared in excess of the amount recommended by the Directors.
 The Directors may also from time to time declare a dividend or other distribution.
 The declaration and payment of dividends will be determined at the sole discretion of the Directors, and will depend upon the Group's operating results, financial conditions, other cash requirements including capital expenditures, the terms of the borrowing arrangements (if any), and other factors deemed relevant by the Directors.
-No dividend has been declared and recommended for FY2022 in view of the current uncertain economic climate and the need to conserve cash for working capital requirement.
+A final dividend has been declared and recommended for FY2023.